cdorgs/cdorgs.github.io/team.md

 or they may be used as scientific tools to understand how animals evolve, grow, move, sense, and think.
-Sam co-organizes the [Virtual Creatures Competition](https://virtualcreatures.github.io/), co-developed the open-source soft robot kit [voxcraft](https://voxcraft.github.io/), and has co-authored numerous peer-reviewed [publications](https://scholar.google.com/citations?user=DCIwaLwAAAAJ) spanning robotics, artificial intelligence, and synthetic biology.
+Sam co-organizes the [Virtual Creatures Competition](https://virtualcreatures.github.io/), co-developed the open-source soft robot kit [voxcraft](https://voxcraft.github.io/), and has co-authored numerous peer-reviewed [publications](https://scholar.google.com/citations?user=DCIwaLwAAAAJ) spanning robotics, computer science, and biology.
 <br><br><br>